 Find and Engage

-This is where I get the most pushback from brands, especially B2B companies.
+This is where I get the most pushback from brands who want to know how to make a successful marketing video, especially B2B companies.
 If you want your video to be successful, you need to advertise.
+This is how to make a successful marketing video.
 The great part of YouTube is that it is part of Google so when someone searches for problems that fit the solutions your brand provides your videos can be there to help them.

 Social media video advertising is the most underused tool for brands.
 They don’t know what is possible and spend too much time trying to figure it out themselves.
 This often leads them to the conclusion that it doesn’t work because they never talked to someone who could make it work or they trusted the wrong person to help them.